 Hong Kong: Credit information sharing index, 0 (low) - 8 (high)

 When banks in Hong Kong make lending decisions, it is useful to know if the borrower has loans from other banks, has he/she paid on time, etc. The credit information index shows whether banks share such information with each other.
 The index for Hong Kong ranges from 0 (no sharing) to 6 (high degree of sharing.
-The global economy explained in our brief and easy guide to the world economy.
-Credit information sharing rankings around the world.
-Create and download charts for Hong Kong Credit information sharing and other indicators with the country comparator.

 Definition: Depth of credit information index measures rules affecting the scope, accessibility, and quality of credit information available through public or private credit registries.
 The index ranges from 0 to 8, with higher values indicating the availability of more credit information, from either a public registry or a private bureau, to facilitate lending decisions.